supermarsx/nodejs-sea-hide-passthrough/readme.md

 # nodejs-sea-hide-passthrough

 This a simple binary passthrough that hides the console window when a SEA (Single Executable Application) is opened.
 Useful when you want a simple nodejs SEA to run on the background and don't show any console windows.
+It also passes along every console argument through.

 ## Usage
 1. Install AutoIt3